Dan-data-tech/Data-Preparation-With-R/README.md

 ## US Census Data
 This project demonstrates data cleaning techniques using R to process U.S. Census data, including tasks like handling duplicates, reformatting columns, and ensuring data consistency.
 The aim is to prepare the dataset for effective analysis and insight extraction.

+## Carbon Dioxide Levels
+This project visualizes historical carbon dioxide levels using R, comparing data from the past 8,000 years with the last two millennia to highlight trends and changes.
+By creating informative line graphs, the project aims to provide insights into the fluctuations and recent increases in atmospheric CO2 levels.